jackfranklin/doccy/docs/doccy.md

 - `markdown`: the result of calling writeMarkdown.parse

+- `outputDir`: the directory to write to

-- `output`: the filename to output to
+- `outputFile`: the filename to output to